 People ask me why I run this site just to help other people.
 The first answer is - I enjoy it.
 The second answer is - you never know what unexpected connections you might make.
 But mostly it's because of The Man From Penketh - now recovered, thanks to Shaun Burgin and the wonderful Wayback Machine.

-While researching my daughter's ancestry, I became fascinated by the movement of ordinary people through the parish of Tingewick and accumulated quantities of transcripts and notes about them.
-I have been piecing them together into family trees: however, it is vital to realise that these will be full of errors, having been transcribed on paper from microfilm or original register or from information sent by other researchers: then transferred to computer as source transcripts, then finally built into families on the database, so will be very prone to error, whereas more recent additions e.g. later census returns have been added directly from scans of the original forms.
+When I began to research my daughter's ancestry, 30 years ago, I became fascinated by the movement of ordinary people through the parish of Tingewick and accumulated quantities of transcripts and notes about them.
+Since then, I have been piecing them together into family trees: however, the original data was transcribed on paper from microfilm or original register or from information sent by other researchers: then transferred to computer as source transcripts, then finally built into families on the database, so will be very prone to error, whereas more recent additions e.g. later census returns have been added directly from scans of the original forms.

 It's more than twenty years since I started this site.
 Since then I've heard from so many really interesting people.
 I've had fascinating contributions to all the sections especially photos, wills and family stories as well as links to sites by other researchers.
 Alas, with family and work commitments etc I constantly fall behind so have added two more pages - Coming Soon and What's New.
 If you have contributed something and it doesn't appear on one or other of these lists (or the website), please get in touch with me again and remind me!!!